 In Mathematics and related sciences, it is customary to discuss objects without specifying their representation.
 This is not possible in the theory of computation, where the representation of objects plays a central role.
 In a sense, a computation merely transforms one representation of an object to another representation of the same object.
 In particular, a computation designed to solve some problem merely transforms the problem instance to its solution, where the latter can be though of as a (possibly partial) representation of the instance.
-Indeed, the answer to any fully specified question is implicit in the question itself.
+Indeed, the answer to any fully specified question is implicit in the question itself, and computation is employed to make this answer explicit.

-Computation refers to objects that are represented in some canonical way, where such canonical representation provides an "explicit" and "full" (but not "overly redundant") description of the corresponding object.
-We will consider only finite objects like sets, graphs, numbers, and functions (and keep distinguishing these types of objects although, actually, they are all equivalent).
-(For example, see Appendix G.1 for a discussion of the representation of graphs.)
+Computational tasks refers to objects that are represented in some canonical way, where such canonical representation provides an "explicit" and "full" (but not "overly redundant") description of the corresponding object.
+We will consider only finite objects like numbers, sets, graphs, and functions (and keep distinguishing these types of objects although, actually, they are all equivalent).
+While the representation of numbers, sets and functions is quite straightforward, we refer the reader to Appendix G.1 for a discussion of the representation of graphs.